Sandy Springs DUI Lawyers

 • The person cannot have any prior convictions for DUI in the 5 years preceding application for the permit.
 If there is a DUI arrest with a DUI conviction within 5 years of the current Sandy Springs DUI arrest, the person can still opt for track 2 – requesting an administrative hearing, or track 1 – do nothing at all;

-• The person must surrender his or her Georgia driver’s license, either to the Sandy Springs DUI arresting officer at the time of arrest or to DDS before issuance of the permit; and,
+• The person must surrender their Georgia driver’s license, either to the Sandy Springs DUI arresting officer at the time of arrest or to DDS before issuance of the permit; and,

 • The person must pay a $25.00 permit fee to the Georgia Department of Driver Services.

-The period a person must successfully maintain the ignition interlock device on their vehicle will be based on whether he or she consents to or refuses the state-administered chemical test requested by the Sandy Springs DUI arresting officer.
+The period a person must successfully maintain the ignition interlock device on their vehicle will be based on whether they consent to or refuse the state-administered chemical test requested by the Sandy Springs DUI arresting officer.
 A person who consents to the state-administered chemical test and opts for the new permit will be required to successfully maintain the ignition interlock device on their vehicle for 4 months.
-If he or she is subsequently acquitted of the underlying Sandy Springs DUI charge, or the underlying DUI charge is dismissed or reduced, the ignition interlock device may be removed at no cost and the driver’s license may be replaced.
+If they are subsequently acquitted of the underlying Sandy Springs DUI charge or the underlying DUI charge is dismissed or reduced, the ignition interlock device may be removed at no cost, and the driver’s license may be replaced.
 A person who refuses the state-administered chemical test and opts for the new permit will be required to successfully maintain the ignition interlock device on their vehicle for 12 months, regardless of the outcome of the underlying Sandy Springs DUI charge.

 As the title of the ignition interlock device limited permit suggests, there are limitations on where you can drive while on the IID permit: